googlearchive/k8s-service-catalog/README.md

 # Do a fully qualified group.kind.version because of a namespace
 # bug currently in service catalog.
-$ kubectl get binding.servicecatalog.k8s.io gcp-pubsub-binding -n gcp-instances -o yaml
+$ kubectl get serviceinstancecredentials gcp-pubsub-binding -n gcp-instances -o yaml

 ...
 status: